whatheheckisthis/Intent-to-Auditable-Trust-Object/README.md

 By mapping all admissible behavior to a **Hilbert Space ()**, we define "Trust" not as a score, but as a **Contractive Invariant**.
 If a state transition deviates from the verified geodesic, it is not flagged for review; it is physically unable to execute.

-## 2. The Deterministic Engine: IGD-HDD

-At the core of the IATO "Bunker" is the **Inertial Gradient Descent with Hessian-Driven Damping (IGD-HDD)** update law.
-This discrete second-order system governs all state transitions:

 ---

 ### Table 1 — IATO Enforcement Mechanics (Deterministic Control View)